Additional HR Resource

 So who are the specialist organizations with a good reputation?
 The last thing you want to do is to use your internet search engine to find names of labor or employment lawyers.
 You will amass a lot of names of individuals and law firms, but with no qualitative information/filter.

-There are two public groups/resources you might consider contacting as a second-tier networking endeavor:
+There are three public groups/resources you might consider contacting as a second-tier networking endeavor:

 - Society for Human Resource Management (SHRM)